enonic/old-xp-doc/doc/getstarted/other.rst

 Install Java
 ------------

-.. warning:: To run Enonic XP, you need Java Development Kit (JDK) 1.8.92 JDK or newer.
+.. warning:: To run Enonic XP, you need Java 8 (also known as Java 1.8).
+Install Java Development Kit (JDK) 1.8.92 or newer.
+Java 9 is not supported and XP will not start on it!

 **Check JDK Version**